blend-ed/interactive-content-xblock/README.rst

 1. Add the InteractiveJSBlock to your course
 2. Click "Edit" to open the studio editor
-3. Use the tabbed interface to define:
+3. Update the following fields:
    - **HTML Content**: The structure and content of your interactive element
    - **CSS Styles**: Styling for your content (scoped to the block)
-   - **JavaScript**: Interactive functionality
    - **Settings**: Configuration options

 4. Use the ``submitInteraction(data)`` function in your JavaScript to capture learner interactions: